-There are a number of herbs and herbal treatments that can help reduce the discomfort and aid skin repair for first degree burns as well as some second-degree burns.
+There are many herbs and herbal treatments that can help reduce the discomfort and aid skin repair for first degree burns as well as some second-degree burns.

 The herbs that are helpful as a natural treatment for burns are primarily used topically, either as a compress or an herbal wash.